tjh/tjh.github.io/_posts/2009-10-19-presenting-at-the-screaming-monkeys-web-guild-meetup.markdown

 # Making magic with Heroku

 Ruby has long been a challenging language to use for small web sites because of the work required to configure and manage hosting.
-The investment makes perfect sense for large-scale apps, but really bogs down the smaller projects.The last 12 months have seen tremendous strides in the ease of Ruby deployment and none more revolutionary than [Heroku](http://heroku.com/).
+The investment makes perfect sense for large-scale apps, but really bogs down the smaller projects.

+The last 12 months have seen tremendous strides in the ease of Ruby deployment and none more revolutionary than [Heroku](http://heroku.com/).
 I don't want to discount other contributions like mod_rails (also known as [Phusion Passenger](http://www.modrails.com/)) that will have longer-term impact.
 Despite the power of mod_rails, Heroku offers tremendous scalability, ease of entry, and incredibly fast deployment with almost no setup that's unmatched.

 I'll be covering some of the basics: